-It appears that the lowest potential barrier among the possible initial reactions is the path to give hydroxyethylidene and CO_2 through a five-center transition state (TS2).
+It appears that the lowest potential barrier among the possible initial reactions is the path to give hydroxyethylidene and CO2 through a five-centre transition state (TS2).
 The remaining channels, which directly produce acetaldehyde and vinyl alcohol, have higher potential energy barriers.
 These transition states are higher than TS2 by about 28 and 35 kcal/mol, respectively, as these transition states are highly strained, having four membered rings.
-The low potential energy for the five-center transition state (TS2) is also not surprising if hydrogen bonding is considered.
+The low potential energy for the five-centre transition state (TS2) is not surprising if hydrogen bonding is considered, just as in the condensed phase [25].
 Thus, the present calculation suggests that the path to give acetaldehyde directly cannot occur.
 Also, Channel 3 is likewise negligible due to the high activation barrier for this channel (83.3 kcal/mol with respect to pyruvic acid).
-All three transition states are found to involve stretching motions along the reaction coordinate and have thus high imaginary frequencies.
-Note also that the imaginary frequency is higher for TS2 than for TS1 and TS3.
-This is because this transition state has a hydrogen simultaneously bonded to two oxygens, while the other two have a hydrogen bonded between a carbon and an oxygen.
-In pyruvic acid (Tc), the calculated O-H and C-H stretching frequencies are 3870 and 3173 cm-1, respectively.
+Therefore, hydroxyethylidene must be an intermediate in the decarboxylation of pyruvic acid.
+This is in agreement with the experimental detection [24] of a product that had strong absorption bands in the vacuum-UV region.
+The absorption of acetaldehyde was ascertained to be negligible under the experimental conditions.
+The activation energy of the decomposition was found to be 40 kcal/mol, in good agreement with our calculated estimate.
+Hence, the unknown species produced in the decomposition is almost certainly hydroxyethylidene.
+Absorption bands in the vacuum-UV region have been reported for the CH_2 radical.
+It is therefore not unreasonable to expect absorption bands for hydroxyethylidene [26].